metalinked/laravel-defender/README.md

 > ℹ️ Actively maintained.
 Feedback and contributions are welcome.

 > **Note:**
 > This package is 100% open source and does not connect to any external service by default.
-> In the future, an optional SaaS connector will be available as a separate package to unlock advanced features.

 ---